Skip to content

 Bundle or Compact: If possible, bundle smaller pieces of metal together to optimize storage and transportation efficiency.

-Comply with Local Regulations: Familiarize yourself with local recycling regulations and ensure your scrap metal meets the necessary criteria.
+Comply with Local Regulations: Familiarize yourself with local recycling regulations and ensure your non-ferrious metal scrap meets the necessary criteria.

 Safety Measures

-When working with scrap metal, safety should always be a top priority.
+When working with non-ferrious metal scrap, safety should always be a top priority.
 Here are some essential safety measures to follow:

 Wear Protective Gear: Put on gloves, safety glasses, a mask, and appropriate clothing to protect yourself from sharp edges, sparks, and harmful substances.